 Arborvitae – Pycnogenol & Its Synergistic Effect on Antioxidant Vitamins

-This section of the site discusses the important role Arborvitae natural supplements can have as nutritional supplements.
+This section of the site discusses the important role Arborvitae supplements can have as nutritional supplements.

 For the past three decades, researchers have been investigating the role of antioxidants for the maintenance of good health as well as for the prevention and treatment of oxidative stress-induced diseases.

-Pycnogenol® is the primary active ingredient in Arborvitae’s range of natural supplements.
+Pycnogenol® is the primary active ingredient in Arborvitae’s range of supplements.

 Advanced scientific research on Pycnogenol has intrigued researchers and chemists alike for the past 40 years.
 With over 280 scientific publications to date on this super antioxidant, each new study further reinforces the validity of Pycnogenol’s versatile health benefits and yields new and exciting breakthroughs in alternative therapies that could potentially improve the quality of life for many people.